NextSDS Logo

 Immediately wash with water and soap and rinse thoroughly.

 Symptoms: Sensitization possible through skin contact.
-After prolonged action severe corrosion of skin with poorly healing wounds, possibly damage of kidneys.
-Burning of eyes, mucous membranes and skin.
-Strong irritating/corrosive action.
-Contact with hot melt causes severe burning and corrosion.
-After contact with this material possibly corrosive action on skin and mucous membranes.
+After prolonged action severe corrosion of skin with poorly healing wounds, burning of skin, strong irritating/corrosive action, extremely corrosive action on skin.

 Eye contact